 We took four main variables into consideration to determine the best places in Arizona to raise a family.
 The variables are quality of education, health care, personal safety, and recreational opportunities.
 We also looked at the adult-to-child ratio as appropriate, using U.S. Census data as a primary source of information.

 We began by searching for the Arizona communities that U.S. News & World Report ranked as having highly ranked high schools, including private, public, and charter schools.
 We used this as an indicator of education quality.
 Then we checked HealthGrades to determine the quality of hospitals and medical centers in each community.

 We filtered the resulting list for safety, paying attention to cities and towns that were featured among Alarm.org’s safest in the state.
 We removed cities and towns with falling populations, treating population growth as a proxy measure for desirability.

-Here you’ll find our list, along with the highlights that make each Arizona locale a special place to raise a family.
+Here you’ll find our list, along with the highlights that are top 12 best places to live in Arizona in 2021

 Table of Contents:

 Only an hour and a half from downtown Phoenix and two hours from Flagstaff, Payson has the advantage of being a medium-sized town situated in gorgeous mountainous terrain.
 It’s an outdoors person’s paradise and a good place to raise a young family.

 Approximately 15,000 people live in the town, 65% of whom are under retirement age.
 The population is growing, but slowly—less than 1% per year.
 There are several medical clinics and one larger hospital in the small city.